microsoft/BotBuilder-Samples/experimental/orchestrator/csharp_dotnetcore/02.todo-bot-with-adaptive-dialog/README.md

     > cd experimental/orchestrator/csharp_dotnetcore/02.todo-bot-with-adaptive-dialog
     ```
 - Configure Orchestrator: Download NLR model
     - You can view list of available models using this command.
-Copy Version Id value from latest model and use it for --versionId parameter the get command below.
+Copy Version Id value from latest model and use it for --versionId parameter of the orchestrator:nlr:get command below.
     ```bash
     > bf orchestrator:nlr:list
     ```